 Another question added is “How excited are you to work with us?” and I give them options.
 This shows their level of seriousness.
 Being able to do that let’s me know if someone is really serious or just price shopping.

 If the event date is more than a year away or the budget isn’t realistic for the guest count they have or they don’t elaborate on the written questions, that usually tells me that they are price shoppers.
-I do still give them the benefit of the doubt, though, as all inquiries receive my automated brochure (this is triggered in my lead workflow in HoneyBook when they submit the contact form).
+I do still give them the benefit of the doubt, though, as all inquiries receive my automated brochure (this is triggered in my lead automation in HoneyBook when they submit the contact form).

 If they don’t respond to that, I follow up two more times before I archive.
 Usually, the ones that are more serious will respond right away and schedule a chat within 48 hours.
 That’s where my process begins and this is when booking usually happens.